Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Discussion

 There are three main uncertainties in the present-day models of WD-NS/BH mergers.
 All of them result from our lack of knowledge of how exactly WD-NS/BH binaries eject the WD material after the merger.
 One key uncertainty is the ejection velocity, which may range between a few $100\,{\textrm km}/{\textrm s}$ and several $1000\,{\textrm km}/{\textrm s}$.
 The velocity has a direct effect on the duration and brightness of the transients.
 Typical fastest-velocity counterparts will produce transients reaching bolometric magnitudes of up to $-16.5$ and lasting for about a month.
 In contrast, slower-velocity models produce one magnitude fainter transients lasting for several months.
 Observations of photospheric expansion velocities for such transients will help to constrain the models.

-The other key uncertainty is related to the total amount of the WD mass ejected after the merger, with the full WD mass, as assumed in our models, being an upper estimate.
-Larger fractions of ejected mass will make the transients longer.
-The fraction of the ejected mass may likely be constrained by the observations of the brightest transients of the class.
-We expect that the fraction of ejected mass may be close to a hundred per cent since the energy from accreting about $0.01\,$M$_\odot$ onto the NS, at accretion efficiency of $15$ per cent is sufficient to unbind the rest of the material.
-This reasoning would be valid only if all the released energy were deposited to the WD material rather than lost from the system.
+The other key uncertainty is related to the total amount of the WD mass ejected after the merger.
+Our SPH simulations show that the amount of material ejected dynamically during the mergers is very small, of the order of a fraction of a per cent of the WD mass.
+However, in our fiducial lightcurve modelling, we assume that most of the WD mass is ejected later by some feedback process, which is certainly an optimistic assumption.
+In principle, the fraction of ejected mass may indeed be close to a hundred per cent since the energy from accreting about $0.01\,$M$_\odot$ onto the NS, at accretion efficiency of $15$ per cent is sufficient to unbind the rest of the material.
+However, this reasoning would be valid only if all the released energy were deposited to the WD material rather than lost from the system.
+In reality, the mass accreted by the NS is likely larger since some energy will get lost through a collimated jetted outflow.
+As we saw from the reduced-mass models, smaller fractions of ejected mass produce fainter, faster-evolving, but otherwise similar transients.
+The fraction of the ejected mass in real systems may likely be constrained by the observations of the brightest transients of the class.

 The last key uncertainty is related to the composition of the ejected material, both in terms of whether it is homogeneously mixed and whether all the nuclear ashes get ejected from the system.
 The degree of homogeneity may likely be assessed by the smoothness of the lightcurves and from the spectra, as we discuss in Section~\ref{sec:ResTransients}.
 The fraction of the ejected nuclear ashes will be hopefully possible to analyse through spectra.
+In particular, the amount of the ejected $^{56}$Ni may have a significant impact both on the lightcurve and the spectra.
+In contrast, the initial composition of the WDs, which may vary in relative fractions of C, O, Ne and Mg, does not have a strong effect on the final lightcurves and spectra.
+This conclusion follows from the overall similarity of lightcurves and spectra of U and U$_2$ models that differ only in their initial compositions.

+If the actual disc viscosity is significantly larger than the numerical SPH viscosity ($\alpha_{\rm SPH}\approx 0.01$) and if at later times viscous spreading of the disc delivers additional unburnt WD material close to the NS before the feedback processes eject it, one may expect that additional $^{56}{\rm Ni}$ and intermediate-group elements get produced.
+Furthermore, if such material gets further ejected, its effect on the optical transients resulting from WD-NS mergers would be degenerate with the WD mass.
+In other words, the transients from our current models with lower-mass WDs would observationally become similar to the transients from our current models with higher-mass WDs, as the latter produce more $^{56}{\rm Ni}$.
+The assumptions needed for such a scenario may be tested with detailed future radiative-MHD simulations.